-Another great option for a holiday or long weekend visit is the capital of Portugal: Lisbon.
-This destination has little to envy to other parts of the country such as the Algarve, or its Mediterranean neighbours.
+We have found all the best hotels in Lisbon, and we can’t wait to show you!
+Other parts of the country, such as the Algarve or its Mediterranean neighbour, have little to envy of this destination.
 Here tourists will find great food, museums, a historic centre with small streets to get lost in, and a wide range of luxury hotels to stay at.

-In addition to exploring Lisbon’s charming neighbourhoods, you can also enjoy el Río Tajo and just 20 minutes from the city, you get to embrace the tranquility and excitement the sea, the surf and other outdoor activities have to offer.
-The capital of Portugal offers everything – and more.
+In addition to exploring Lisbon’s charming neighbourhoods, you can also enjoy el Río Tajo, and just 20 minutes away from the city you get to embrace the tranquillity and excitement of the sea, the surf, and other outdoor activities.
+The capital of Portugal offers everything – and more!

 “The perfect ambient scent and the interior design choices made this hotel a stunning place to stay at.”